Confidence

 3. A little self-promotion will go a long way to stay confident in a competitive workplace.

 When you have done something worthy of recognition, don’t hesitate to point it out.
 Certainly, you don’t have to scream from the rooftop, but you do need to make the right people aware of your accomplishments.
 Are you an introvert who’s uncomfortable with self-promoting?
-Check out my free eBook 5 Tips to Self-Promote if You’re an Introvert or Have Anxiety right HERE.
+Check out my free eBook 5 Tips to Self-Promote if You’re an Introvert or Have Anxiety today!

 2 confident Black women sitting at a table